 A few have passed on, but many are still with us, living out their lives in peace and obscurity.
 How many did you get right?

 1) George McGovern remained in the U. S. Senate after his 1972 defeat.
-He was reelected in 1974, but lost in 1980.
+He was re-elected in 1974, but lost in the Reagan landslide of 1980.
 He entered the Democratic presidential primaries in 1984 but dropped out after trailing Gary Hart and Walter Mondale.
-McGovern went on the lecture circuit and focused on fighting world hunger.
+McGovern then went on the lecture circuit and focused on fighting world hunger.
 His daughter Teresa, an alcoholic, fell into a snowbank in Madison, WI, in 1992 and died of hypothermia.
-His wife, Eleanor, died in 2007.
-But George McGovern is still alive at age 89, living in Mitchel, SD, and St. Augustine, Fl, where he continues to write and lecture.
+McGovern survived his wife, Eleanor, who died in 2007, and then the former presidential candidate himself died in Sioux Falls, SD, in 2012.

 4) Fess Parker leaped to fame playing Davy Crockett, King of the Wild Frontier, a Disney miniseries in 1954 and 1955, and went on to portray Daniel Boone on TV from 1964 to 1970.
 In the 1980s Parker became a real-estate developer, building a resort hotel in Santa Barbara, CA, and later a winery and vineyard in the Santa Ynez Valley north of Santa Barbara.
 He died at age 85, in 2010, and is survived by his wife and two children.